iisac/thinkfan_charging/README.md

-# Thinkfan charging on T440p
+# Thinkfan and charging on T440p
 Thinkfan ON when charging